digicosmos86/growthings-lessons/content/unit1/lesson1.md

 ### Hardware and software environment (15 minutes)

-Introduce to the students that they are going to build the smart greenhouse by programming a micro-controller (MCU).
+Introduce to the students that they are going to build the smart greenhouse by programming a **micro-controller** (or MCU, micro-controller unit).
 Show them the Wio Link board that they will be programming.
 Explain that a MCU is like a computer.
-The biggest difference is that MCUs do not have an operating system (ask the students what they know about operating systems), so they can be made much smaller and cheaper.
-We can directly program the computer on the board to control other devices, such as sensors.
+The biggest difference is that desktop computers or laptops are more powerful, so we use them to do many things, such as web surfing, gaming, coding, listening to music, etc. MCUs, on the other hand, are smaller and designed to do one task, so they can be made much smaller and cheaper.
+We can directly program MCU to control other devices, such as sensors.
 After this, walk the students through the usb ports, configuration and reset buttons, battery ports, the LED indicators, and the 6 ports we will be programming with.

 ![Wio Link image](http://growthings.readthedocs.io/en/latest/_images/ports.png)

+Introduce to the students that we are going to code in a **programing language** called Python (ask students what they know about programming languages).
+The reason why we use Python is that it's easy to learn, but at the same time very powerful.
+It's one of the most popular languages nowadays, and Python skills are very desirable in the job market.

 Now demonstrate to the students the EsPy program that they are going to be using.
 Walk them through how to connect the Wio Link board to the computer, find the port in EsPy, and get it ready to program in EsPy.